faranalytics/socketnaut/examples/tls_proxy_and_http_redirect/README.md

 ...
 ```

+### Implement the `service.ts` module

 The endpoint i.e., `/`, runs a for loop that blocks for 100ms on each request, logs the proxy socket tuple, and echoes the message body.

-`service.ts`

 ```js
 import * as http from "node:http";